floccusaddon/floccus/README.md

 You can still install it by [downloading the Chrome package from the latest release](https://github.com/marcelklehr/floccus/releases/) and dropping it into Chrome's extension page.

 #### Updating from 1.x to v2.0
-It is recommended to remove all your accounts before updating floccus and reconnecting them again, in order to prevent unforeseen problems!
+It is recommended to remove all of your bookmarks from your accounts before updating floccus, deleting them and after updating to reconnect them again, in order to prevent unforeseen problems!

 ### Firefox
 You can [install it via AMO](https://addons.mozilla.org/en-US/firefox/addon/floccus/).